Tuesday, April 24, 2012

 Ducal New York

 Piero della Francesca painted this double portrait of Federico da Montefeltro, lord of Urbino, and his wife Battista Sforza some time in the late 1470s.
 Would that all of us shared with our mates or partners the same powerful current of candor and confidence that flows between these two.
 They were remarkable people.
 The Duke of Urbino was a warrior intellectual known as "the light of Italy."
-He was a classical scholar, an early humanist, a man of arms, a supporter of the arts, creator of a library second only to that in the Vatican, and a patron of the great Raphael.
-His wife, whom he married when she was thirteen, was fluent in Greek and Latin, acted as regent in his absence, gave him six children and died at the age of twenty-five.
+He was a classical scholar, an early humanist, a man of arms, a supporter of the arts, creator of a library second only to that in the Vatican, and a patron of the painter Giovanni Santi, father of the great Raphael.
+The duke's wife, whom he married when she was thirteen, was fluent in Greek and Latin, acted as regent in his absence, gave him six children and died at the age of twenty-five.

 This is 7 East 95th Street, completed in 1916 for Ernesto Fabbri and his Vanderbilt heiress wife, Edith Shepard.
 Since 1949 it has been an Episcopal retreat house called the House of the Redeemer.
 Not only does the spirit of the Duke inhabit it, panels from his famous library are actually a physical part of it.
 The architect was Grosvenor Atterbury, well known for upscale residential commissions, but better known as a town planner.
 Trained at the Beaux Arts in Paris, Atterbury was the man who designed Forest Hills Gardens.